-- Provide Nassau County with an orderly process for planning and budgeting for capital needs; - Serve as a link to the County's planning process and compliance with adopted Comprehensive Plan standards, strategic plan or other long-range plans; - Prioritize current and future needs to fit within the anticipated level of financial resources; - Provide a description of projects to be developed by County, communicating to citizens, businesses, and other interested parties the County's capital priorities and plans for implementing projects including funding. - 5.1 The Capital Improvement Plan (CIP) shall consist of capital projects with a cost estimate of at least \$50,000 and an asset life of at least five (5) years.
+- 5.1 The Capital Improvement Plan (CIP) shall consist of capital projects with a cost estimate of at least \$50,000 and an asset life of at least five (5) years.
 Capital projects include land, buildings, infrastructure and equipment and may involve a new purchase, new construction, major repair, renovation or replacement of existing asset.
 Initial five (5) year CIP was adopted for fiscal years 2007/2008 2011/2012. - 5.2 The County shall evaluate and prioritize capital improvement projects based upon the judgment of the County Manager considering the following criteria: - a.
 Preservation of the health and safety of the public - b.
 Compliance with all mandates and prior commitments - c.
 Elimination of existing deficiencies - d.
 Maintenance of adopted level of service standards - e.
 Protection of existing capital investments - f.
 Consistency with the County's Comprehensive plan and plans of other agencies - g.
 Eligibility for grants - h.
 A demonstrated relationship between projected growth and capital project - i.
 Impact on operating costs - j.
 Utilization of economies of scale and timing of other projects - k.
-Adjustment for unseen opportunities, situations, and disasters - I. Funding sources - 5.3 Funding shall be identified for each Capital Improvement Plan project. - 5.4 Revenues dedicated specifically to capital projects include: - a.
-At least 25% of One Cent Sales Surtax (Exception approved for FY 10/11 Budget) - b.
-An annual appropriation from the County Transportation Fund of not less than \$1,500,000 for transportation related capital projects (Exception approved for FY 10/11 Budget) - c.
-Proportional Fair Share payments and other negotiated developer payments - d.
+Adjustment for unseen opportunities, situations, and disasters - 1.
+Funding sources - 5.3 Funding shall be identified for each Capital Improvement Plan project. - 5.4 Revenues dedicated specifically to capital projects include: - a.
+At least 25% of One Cent Sales Surtax - b.
+An annual appropriation from the County Transportation Fund of not less than \$1,500,000 for transportation related capital projects (Exception approved for FY 10/11 and FY 11/12 Budget). - c.
+Proportionate Share payments and other negotiated developer payments - d.
 Impact fees for road improvements, law enforcement, public safety, administrative facilities, and recreation.